Badsworth/pfml_scripts/docs/portal/development.md

 1. Add content strings for the page to [`src/locales/app/en-US.js`](../../portal/src/locales/app/en-US.js).
 1. Add a test file for the page (and for any new components) to [`tests`](../../portal/tests/)

-### Question Page Routing
+### Question Pages

 We use a [state machine](https://statecharts.github.io/) to control routing between question pages in a flow.
 The library we use behind the scenes for this is [XState](https://xstate.js.org/docs/).

-1. Add a new state for the route to [`src/flows/claimaint.js`](../../portal/src/flows/claimant.js).
-Include the `step` and `fields` to the state's `meta` object and add a `CONTINUE` transition.
-Read more on xstate configs [here](https://xstate.js.org/docs/guides/transitions.html#machine-transition-method).
+1. Add a new state node for the route to [`src/flows/claimaint.js`](../../portal/src/flows/claimant.js), and add a `CONTINUE` transition.
+Read more on XState configs [here](https://xstate.js.org/docs/guides/transitions.html#machine-transition-method).
+1. Within a `meta` object on the state node, add a `step` and `fields` properties.
+The `fields` value should contain the field paths for every field that may be displayed on the question page.
+This is important because this array is what's used for determining what validation errors should display on the question page, and also is used for identifying when a step on the checklist is In Progress or Completed.
+1. If the page should display validation issues for specific rules, add an array of `applicableRules` to the state's `meta` object.
-1. If routing to or from the page is conditional, you'll need to define `guard`s that determine the state.
+1. If routing to or from the page is conditional, you'll need to define `guards` that determine the state.
 Read more on xstate guards [here](https://xstate.js.org/docs/guides/guards.html#guards-condition-functions).
 1. Add a test state for the new page to the `machineTests` object in [`tests/flows/claimant.test.js`](../../portal/tests/flows/claimant.test.js)
 1. If routing is conditional, add items with appropriate data to the `testData` array.